-If you're tired of seeing your home being literally pulled apart at the seams, it's time to invest in a cat scratching post for your feline companion.
+If you're tired of seeing your home being literally pulled apart at the seams, it may be time to invest in a cat scratching post for your feline companion.
 The right scratching post can eliminate those snagged couches, frayed chairs, shredded draperies, and carved doorways that result from a cat's natural need to sharpen her claws.

 Examples of Quality Scratching Posts